 You're three months into Controlled Shipping Level 2.
 Third-party inspection is set up at your dock, the customer's dock, and a holding area in between.
-Your monthly direct cost is somewhere between $80,000 and $400,000 depending on volume.
+Direct monthly containment burn is substantial, indirect exposure is worse.
 Your customer Quality Engineer has stopped returning calls.
 And the program your account team has been quietly chasing for the past year just went to a competitor.

 CS2 is not just an inspection program.
-It is the most expensive 90 days a Tier 1 supplier can have — and the second most expensive 12 months.
-This article covers exactly what CS2 costs, how long it actually lasts, the 30/60/90-day exit playbook, and the common mistakes that turn 90 days into 9 months.
+It is the most operationally intense 90 days a Tier 1 supplier can have, and the shadow reaches deep into the next 12 months.
+This article covers what CS2 looks like from the inside, how long it actually lasts, the 30/60/90-day exit playbook, and the common mistakes that turn 90 days into 9 months.

 CS1 vs CS2: What Actually Changes